 Ladder movement has been client side authoritative with no server side verification in place up until now, which made it very easy for cheat developers to abuse.
 This is now fixed.
 It’s likely that it needs some tweaking however so I added a couple of convars for us to play around with on high population servers.

-Progress on the core of the launch site is almost complete.
-The larger structures remain such as the crane holding the rocket.
 The progress on the rocket facility area has been steady.
 The greybox layout is finished and we’ve begun to work on the rocket factory interior, which features unfinished rocket parts hanging from the cranes and walkways that allow accessing upper floors of the interior.
 In addition, we’re currently doing a first texturing pass on buildings in the area, so next week we should be able to share some screenshots.

 With the view model animations coming into play now, i’ve had to take a look at the jerry can model to fix a few issues that would plague us if they weren’t taken of.
 Initially, I modelled the jerry can not knowing it was going to be so closely seen (as a view model) so there was no point in modelling parts of the inside of the cap etc. This is now fixed.
 The new fixes won’t affect the world model or the current model texture as there was enough space in the UV map to make the adjustments!